dosmakov/salesforce-devkit-project/README.md

 # salesforce-devkit-project
 The repository can be used to initiate a new salesforce.com apex development project.
-It uses ant-salesforce and git for continuous development.
+It uses ant-salesforce and git.

 # Reference links:
 1. [Force.com Migration Tool Guide](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/meta_development.htm)